boldflight/BibleConverter/test_EPUB/output/Jeremiah.md

 Your rulers rebelled against me.
 Your prophets prophesied in the name of the god Baal.
 They all worshiped idols that could not help them.

+### The Lord Charges Contemporary Israel with Spiritual Adultery

 [9] “So, once more I will state my case against you,” says the Lord.
 “I will also state it against your children and grandchildren.
 [10] Go west across the sea to the coasts of Cyprus and see.